-Game Officials
+Game Officials.

-Lodging for the game officials shall be arranged by Anthony Travel, Inc. and direct-billed to the host institution.
-Estimated lodging costs for the officials shall be included as a line item on the initial proposed budget.
+Lodging for the game officials shall be arranged by Anthony Travel, Inc. and direct-billed to the NCAA.
 Officials will be responsible for their own incidentals.
-The NCAA is also responsible for paying game fees, per diem, mileage and baggage fees, if applicable, to the officials via ArbiterPay.
+The NCAA will pay officials' game fees, per diem, mileage and baggage fees, if applicable, via ArbiterPay.